 If shared elsewhere after the exclusivity period, written contributions should contain a hyperlinked credit line to the original stating: “This article originally appeared on Hong Kong Free Press.”

-Freelancers must ensure they have the appropriate safety gear, training and insurance if covering areas where there is potential physical danger.
+Freelancers must ensure they have the appropriate safety gear, training and insurance if covering areas where there is potential physical risk.
 HKFP seeks to avoid deploying freelancers into any dangerous situations and any safety concerns must be discussed with an editor in advance.
 Instructions should be followed as HKFP cannot be held liable in case of injury, death or damage to any personal items.

 7. Confidentiality, warranties and legal